+With a track record as luminous and colossal as The Hollies’, it’s difficult to know where to begin.
 The band have released some of the best-loved pop songs ever: The Air That I Breathe, American number 1: Long Cool Woman (In A Black Dress), Bus Stop, I’m Alive, Carrie Anne, the soul-stirring He Ain’t Heavy, He’s My Brother... the list goes on.

-From 1963 through to the mid-70’s, the Hollies had more hits than even the Beatles.
-In that period alone, they had 18 Top ten hits.
-“He Ain’t Heavy, He’s My Brother” gave them another No 1 hit when re-released in 1988.
+From 1963 through to the mid-70’s, The Hollies had 18 Top ten hits.
+He Ain’t Heavy, He’s My Brother gave them another No 1 hit when re-released in 1988.
 “I’m Alive” had been their first chart topper back in 1965.

-- The Hollies were innovators.
+The Hollies were innovators.
 Unusual instrumentation was often used during the production of their records at Abbey Road - including banjo, tubular bells, celeste, glockenspiel and bagpipes.
-Carrie Anne was the first hit record to feature genuine Jamaican steel drums.
+‘Carrie Anne’ featured genuine Jamaican steel drums.

-Elton John played piano on several Hollies recordings, including ‘He Ain’t Heavy, He’s My Brother’ in 1969.
+Elton John played piano on several Hollies recordings, including He Ain’t Heavy, He’s My Brother in 1969.

-The Hollies were inducted into the American Rock n‘ Roll Hall of Fame in 2010 for their "Impact on the Evolution, Development and Perpetuation of Rock and Roll’.
+The Hollies were inducted into the American Rock ‘n‘ Roll Hall of Fame in 2010 for their ‘Impact on the Evolution, Development and Perpetuation of Rock and Roll’.

 The Hollies have never disbanded.
 They have toured the world without missing a single year from 1963 through to today.